alice-biometrics/petisco/doc/events/EventManagement.md

 * protected_routing_keys: Routing keys where chaos will not be applied
     - Configurable with `EVENT_CHAOS_PROTECTED_ROUTING_KEYS` envvar (e.g `"dead_letter.store,dl-legacy"`).

 ## Tricks

+If you don't want to enable RabbitMq connection in some use case, you can use the following environment variable:

+* `export PETISCO_EVENT_MESSAGE_BROKER="notimplemented"`

 To prevent the propagation of Id parameters throughout your domain, you can compose your Event with a [`InfoId`](petisco/domain/aggregate_roots/info_id.py)